morpho-org/morpho-security/asset-listing-checklist.md

 - [ ] If the asset passes the "Discussion Phase", the asset MUST be tested (integration test and fuzzing) on a fork.
 The protocol MUST behave as usual with this new asset.
 - [ ] Morpho's liquidation bot MUST be able to liquidate on this asset (if the asset is borrowable).
-- [ ] Check the asset is not paused (on Compound: `isListed && !mintGuardianPaused && !borrowGuardianPaused && !transferGuardianPaused && !seizeGuardianPaused`, on Aave: `isActive && !isFrozen`).
+- [ ] Check that the asset is not paused (on Compound: `isListed && !mintGuardianPaused && !borrowGuardianPaused && !transferGuardianPaused && !seizeGuardianPaused`, on Aave: `isActive && !isFrozen`).

 ## Listing